raulnq/Jal.Monads/README.md

 ## Either

+## Try

 ## Result

-The Result monad is like the Either monad but limited to return an array of strings in the left side.
+The Result monad is like the Either monad but limited to return an error object in the left side.
 I want to explain what we are trying to solve using the following example.
 Imagine that we need to create a class to do the following:
 * Search a client by id.
 * Search his account summary.
 * Validate that are enough credit to charge some new amount.